walterdejong/synctool/doc/chapter3.md

 synchronize with the master repository; synctool works with _server push_ and not client pull.

-> Previously, synctool was located under `/var/lib/synctool/`.
+> In old times, synctool was located under `/var/lib/synctool/`.
 > It worked for me (tm), except that the Filesystem Hierarchy Standard (FHS)
 > has various things to say about it:
 >